pytorch/pytorch/docs/source/fx.rst

 generate the graph by retracing.

-To use this method, we write the graph that we want inserted as regular PyTorch code, and pass in implicit proxy objects.
-These proxy objects will capture the operations that are performed on it and append them to the graph.
+To use this method, we write the graph that we want inserted as regular PyTorch code and pass in implicit proxy objects.
+These proxy objects will capture the operations that are performed on them and append them to the graph.

 ::